What Is a Normal Walking Heart Rate?

 Video of the Day

-When you learn more about a normal heart rate and the heart rate zones, you'll be able to recognize when you need to increase your walking intensity — and when to back off.
+When you learn more about a normal heart rate and your target heart rate zones, you'll be able to recognize when you need to increase your walking intensity — and when to back off.

-That said, one good heart rate number to know is your normal resting heart rate.
-Your resting heart rate is how many times your heart beats per minute while you're at rest (think: sitting on the couch).
-This is different from your sleeping heart rate, which is typically lower (but can vary based on your sleeping habits).
+That's an estimate of how many times your heart beats per minute while you're at rest (think: sitting on the couch).
+Your resting heart rate is different from your sleeping heart rate, which is typically lower (but can vary based on your sleeping habits).

 Advertisement